THIS DATE IN HISTORY: May 15

 1990: Petr Klima scores at 15:13 of the third overtime to give the Edmonton Oilers a series-opening 3-2 victory against the Boston Bruins at Boston Garden to win what is still the longest game in the history of the Stanley Cup Final.

 The Oilers score twice in the first period and take a 2-0 lead into the third, but Boston's Ray Bourque scores early in the third period and after a power outage delays the game for 26 minutes, scores the tying goal with 1:29 left.

 Neither team scores again until Klima, who's been benched for long stretches earlier in the game, beats Andy Moog for the victory.
 The Oilers go on to win the series in five games.

-1967: In a trade that shapes the League for years to come, the Bruins acquire centers Phil Esposito and Fred Stanfield, and forward Ken Hodge, from the Chicago Blackhawks for defenseman Gilles Marotte, center Pit Martin and goaltender Jack Norris.
+1967: In a trade that shapes the League for years to come, the Bruins acquire centers Phil Esposito and Fred Stanfield, as well as forward Ken Hodge, from the Chicago Blackhawks for defenseman Gilles Marotte, center Pit Martin and goalie Jack Norris.
 The trade turns out to be a bonanza for the Bruins.
 Esposito, a three-time 20-goal scorer in Chicago, becomes one of the most feared scorers in NHL history.
 Hodge, who finds a home as Esposito's right wing, scores 289 goals in nine seasons with the Bruins.
 Stanfield, who can't get playing time in Chicago, scores 20 or more goals in each of his six seasons in Boston.
 All three are part of the Bruins' Stanley Cup-winning teams in 1970 and 1972.
-The only player acquired who goes on to any success in Chicago is Martin, who scores 20 or more goals seven times with the Blackhawks.
+The only player acquired who goes on to any success in Chicago is Martin, who scores at least 20 goals seven times with the Blackhawks.

 Video: Phil Esposito was record-setting goal scorer